rachelelle/rachelelle.github.io/_posts/2015-08-02-thredup-ps.markdown

 <h1 class="section-title">Challenges</h1>
 <ul>
   <li>It was tempting to include many new features for the redesign of Personal Shops, but I learned to <strong>prioritize features</strong> and make tradeoffs given the scope of the project.
 This simplification allowed for a more simplified design that was easy on the eyes.</li>
-  <li>I discovered the technical limitations for mobile after speaking with the Engineering team, so I had to quickly find an alternative solutions for web.</li>
+  <li>I discovered the technical limitations for mobile after speaking with the Engineering team, so I had to quickly find an alternative solution for web.</li>
 </ul>
 </section>